 Every aspect of GG’s life was selfish, and he was completely miserable.
 But he was consistent in his hatred and selfishness and applied it universally.
 He was truly alone as a consequence of his own lifestyle, and he accepted this as the natural consequence of his philosophy.
 Like the Zen saying goes, you are not punished for your anger; you are punished by your anger.”

 GG was the opposite of the self-denying sage who forgoes instant gratification in the name of a greater Self.
 He portrayed a man consumed by sin.
-His life was, to quote Thomas Hobbes, “nasty, poor, brutish, and short.”
+His life was, to quote Thomas Hobbes, “solitary, poor, nasty, brutish, and short.”
 He showed that the pursuit of instant gratification and pleasure enslaves one to the passions and their vices.
 Far from displaying freedom, GG displayed the prison of his own vices.
 But he did so knowing it and owning it all the way down.

 I am reminded of Sir Walter Scott’s famous poem describing the fate of the selfish: